 What is a full credit check?

-A full, or hard, credit check is a thorough credit report assessment, usually carried out by a lender or a credit card issuer when they’re deciding whether to accept your application.
+A full, or hard, credit check is a thorough credit report assessment, usually carried out by a lender when they’re deciding whether to accept your application.
 Full searches tend to be made when:

 - You apply for credit such as a mortgage, a credit card or a loan.

 - You take out finance on things like a new car or sofa.

 - You open a new utility account or a mobile phone contract.

 These searches are fully visible to other lenders, and too many can affect your ability to get credit.

 A soft credit check won’t affect your rating, as lenders don’t take these into account when reviewing your credit application.
 You can have lots of soft searches on your credit report without it having an impact on your overall score, which means you can shop around for the best offers.

 A full search could have an impact on your credit score, especially if you have a lot of them in quick succession.
 Lenders might think you’re desperate for credit, so be careful not to record too many.
 Searches can stay on your credit report for 12-24 months, depending on the particular credit reference agency.